Badhan District

-Badhan District (Degmada Badhan) is a district located in the Sanaag country of Somaliland.
+Badhan District (Degmada Badhan) is a district located in the Sanaag country of Somalia.
 Its capital is Badhan.

 Demographics

 The district is mainly populated by the Warsangali sub-division of the Harti Darod with a minority of the Abbas Muse sub-division of the Surre Dir.

 Timelines

 In 2005, a drought occurred in the Sanaag region, particularly affecting the Badhan district.

 In 2010 Somaliland presidential election, Badhan district received 734 votes for UDUB, 126 for KULMIYE, and 965 for UCID, totaling 1,825.
 The total number of votes cast throughout Somaliland was 1,069,914.

 In December 2013, one of the presidential candidates for the Puntland presidential election visited Badhan district.
 The candidate criticized the current Puntland government for doing nothing in Sanaag district.

 In May 2015, the Ministry of Water Resources of Somaliland started a water supply project in Hadaftimo, Badhan district.

 In October 2015, the chairpersons of the Somaliland Electoral Commission and others were detained by Puntland in Badhan district but were released shortly after.

 In August 2017, voter cards for the Somaliland presidential election were distributed in the Sanaag region only in the Badhan district; no registration took place in the Las Korey and Dahar districts.

 In October 2017, the Badhan district experienced a significant drought.

 In August 2018, President Puntland dissolved the Badhan Parliament.

 In September 2018, a delegation led by President Puntland visited Badhan District.
 Somaliland government considers the Sanaag region, including Badhan district, to be Somaliland territory and viewed the visit of President Puntland as an invasion.

 In March 2019, the Badhan executive branch in Somaliland hosted several soldiers who had fled from Somaliland rebels.

 In May 2019, Somaliland Governor Badhan and others resigned and defected to Puntland.
 The Somaliland army first commented on the matter in August, stating that "Somaliland soldiers from Badhan district defected to Puntland, but they refused to give them orders from the army even though they were paid their salaries, and we are rather grateful that they left."
 The soldiers who have defected since May are estimated to be about 1,000.

 In September 2019, the Puntland government appointed an official for Badhan district.
 A woman was elected as deputy governor.